 The meeting’s main agenda was to discuss progress on scaling up the College’s E-learning platform.

 “We must ensure KMTC remains competitive in the market and give our students an edge by ensuring we take advantage of technology,” CEO Prof. Michael Kiptoo said while addressing the meeting.

 Prof. Kiptoo said embracing E-learning will ensure studies are not interrupted even during the COVID-19 pandemic that has affected the whole world.
 He encouraged Campus Principals and Heads of Departments to come up with a way forward to enhance teaching and learning, to ensure that students continue with their studies as scheduled.

 The CEO commended the Principals for their close collaboration with respective County Governments and National Government Constituency Development Fund(s), which has enabled the College record growth in its asset base.
 He urged them to keep pursuing the partnerships as this would help the KMTC develop even further as it carries out its mandate for the benefit of all Kenyans.

 He said discussions were at an advanced stage with the National Treasury for the implementation of the next phase of re-categorization including allowances.
 This, he said, is in recognition of their sacrifice and commitment in the execution of duties.

 He affirmed that Management will continue implementing reforms and policies as directed by the Board of Directors, to enhance staff well-being and ensure students have a conducive environment for their studies.

 Additionally, the CEO asked Principals to prudently utilize resources allocated to them to ensure the public receive efficient and effective services, and for continuity of key operations in the College during this period.

-As is the norm, Executive Management, Managers, Principals and heads of departments reported progress made on matters of academic affairs and specifically continuity of learning during the COVID-19 pandemic.
+As is the norm, Principals, heads of academic and support departments reported progress made on matters of academic affairs and specifically continuity of learning during the COVID-19 pandemic.